-Two thirds of companies compete on customer experience, and 73% of people say that customer experience is a deciding factor when making a purchase.
-Customer education boosts your overall customer experience by improving customer satisfaction and loyalty, as well as reducing customer churn and product returns.
+Today, two-thirds of companies compete solely on customer experience, and 73% of people view customer experience as a key factor in their purchase decisions.3,4 By making customer education a priority, you’re enhancing their experience, resulting in increased satisfaction and loyalty, reduced churn and fewer product returns.

 2. Quick adoption

 When it comes to online customer service, 73% of customers say that a brand valuing their time means a lot.5 Providing on-demand educational content shows your commitment to efficiency and means that customers can boost their knowledge at their own pace.
 And the fact that they’ve already taken the first step by researching your product or service, means they’re likely to be keen to get up and running.

 3. Enriches experience